How does this medication work? What will it do for me?

 Osteoporosis: Long-term use of medications like fluticasone may increase your risk of developing osteoporosis.
 If you have osteoporosis or are at risk for developing osteoporosis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Other Medications for COPD: There are several medications, including combination medications, available to treat COPD.
+Other medications for asthma or COPD: There are several medications, including combination medications, available to treat asthma or COPD.
 Many of these have combinations that include one or more of the ingredients in this medication or other ingredients that work the same way as the ingredients in this medication.
 Taking these other medications may cause dangerous or fatal side effects.
-With your doctor or pharmacist, review the ingredients of any medication that may be prescribed and compare it to the medications you are currently taking.
+With your doctor or pharmacist, review the ingredients of any medications you are prescribed and compare it to the medications you are currently taking.

 Thyroid disease: This medication may increase the symptoms of an overactive thyroid gland.
 If you have a history of thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.